 - Foam brush, container to mix paint in, paper plate and paper towel or rag.

-How to paint stripes for a linen towel:
+How to paint stripes on a linen towel

 - On a paper covered surface, use the painter’s tape to tape off your stripe on the long edge of the towel (vintage towels almost always have the stripes going the length of towels, not the ends).